Every maintenance manager would like to predict when a breakdown will occur. But how? The IoT lends a hand.

 The second step is to gather the necessary information to be able to transform the data you collected into actions.
 If you already have a CMMS, it is easier to organise the history and develop the first algorithms.
 At the same time, it is convenient to establish failure modes and the probability of occurrence.

 Now that you have defined priorities and failure modes, you can start implementing the sensors.
 In new equipment, it is usually a simple process, but it can be more complicated in older machines.
 Investigate with the manufacturer the best way to integrate old models with new technologies.

 Test the operation of the sensors and the accuracy of the algorithms only on some machines, following a PDCA cycle.
 When you are able to schedule maintenance and meet your goals, expand this strategy to other machines!

 Predictive maintenance is already a strategy that bears fruits and returns for many companies.
 In the future, as the IoT and digital transformation take hold, it will be even more dominant, accessible, and effective in predicting breakdowns.

 However, one thing is clear: predictive maintenance benefits from intelligent and integrated systems, such as those that Intelligent Maintenance Management Platforms provide.

 📌 Talk to one of our experts to understand how Infraspeak supports your operations, today and in the future!

 💡Did you know?

-A CMMS or an Intelligent Maintenance Management Platform can help you create, manage and evaluate your maintenance strategy.
+An Intelligent Maintenance Management Platform can help you create, manage and evaluate your maintenance strategy.
 Infraspeak provides you with a multitude of apps, integrations and IoT hardware that will supercharge your team, business and maintenance operations.

 📌 To know more, schedule a free demonstration with one of our specialists.